RoBoT095/printnotes/README.md

 <details close>
 <summary>Tap to show/hide the change history</summary>

+### (Oct 16, 2024)

+Added a slider in settings to adjust how many characters are show for notes preview with option to do zero which will only display the title.
+Also, made the reload button on the scaffold of the note_display screen give user feedback by actually appearing to reload.

 ### (Oct 08-14, 2024)

 Adding custom themes page that allows user to import a json string of a theme you get from [printnotes_theme_maker](https://github.com/RoBoT095/printnotes_theme_maker) (will be a website to make your own themes, its to avoid bloating app, plus easier to use on pc), and add a name to it to be saved into a list in a hidden json file called `.printnotes_config.json`.